section-engineering-education/engineering-education/content/articles/Getting-Started-with-react-cosmos/index.md

 `yarn cosmos`

-When the server is up and running, navigate to `http://localhost/5000` in your favourite browser and you should see something like this.
+When the server is up and running, navigate to `http://localhost/5000` in your favourite browser, and you should see something like this.

 ![cosmos starter](/engineering-education/Getting-Started-with-react-cosmos/cosmos-starter.png)